-The answer is YES you can!!
+The answer is YES, you can!!
 Let your microwave become your friend in helping you make cakes in just minutes!

 All of my mug cakes are not only gluten free, but they are also dairy free!
 This makes them perfect for people with additional food allergies!

 I use a similar combination of flours in each recipe.
-To date, I have tested 3 different gluten free flour blends in my mug cakes.
-King Arthur 1 to 1 Measure for Measure, Bob's Red Mill 1 to 1 Gluten Free Blend, and Nameste Gluten Free Flour Blend.
-All of these blends contain Xanthan Gum as a binder to hold the cakes together.
+To date, I have tested four different gluten free flour blends in my mug cakes.
+My DIY Gluten Free Flour Blend is my favorite in my mug cakes, but these three blends also work well:

-What coffee mug is best to use?
+What coffee mug is safe to use for mug cakes?

 Mug cakes are perfectly safe to eat when they are done cooking.
-The microwave cooks the egg and batter so there is no need to worry.
+The microwave cooks the egg and batter, so there is no need to worry.

-I will tell you the texture of a microwave cake is a little different from an oven-baked cake.
+I will tell you the texture of a microwave cake is slightly different from an oven-baked cake.
 This is because of the rapid high heat used in microwave cooking versus heating slowly in an oven.
 Microwave cakes tend to be a little sticky, especially if your gluten free flour blend contains a lot of starch.

 The cake batter, especially gluten free cake batter, can’t be over-mixed.
-Over mixing removes the bubbles and causes the cake to be rubbery.
+Over-mixing removes the bubbles and causes the cake to be rubbery.